Grand Rapids Arson Attorneys

 Contact us now at (616) 344-5066 if you have any concerns or questions to discuss with our knowledgeable criminal defense team.

-Arson Charges & Penalties
+Types of Arson Charges

 The exact penalty for this kind of crime will usually depend on why the fire was set, how much damage was incurred on the building, and whether any people were harmed or killed because of the fire.